 This book is full of fascinating black and white photographs from years gone by of the town

-About the author (1931 to 2015) Luke Over was a research historian and an historical journalist.
+About the author: Luke Over (1931 – 2015) was a research historian and an historical journalist.
 He studied archaeology at London University and for 25 years worked on and directed excavations in various parts of the country, but mainly for his native Berkshire.
 He was born and educated in Maidenhead, where he was regarded as the local historian.
 He contributed some 90 major articles on local history to The Maidenhead Advertiser, and wrote many books and booklets on aspects of the area including his popular Story of Maidenhead (1984).
 He also produced numerous journal and magazine articles, reports, short stories, plays, and librettos for five three-act musicals.
 His other interests were ornithology and drama.

 £14.99 (plus postage & packing)